Clinical Classifications Software (CCS) for ICD-9-CM

-Note: The CCS procedure tools were updated in FY 2013 with one new code.
-There were no new diagnoses codes in FY 2013.
-In addition, CCS diagnosis categories 158 and 224 were modified in 2013.
+Note: The CCS procedure tools were updated in FY 2014 with four new procedure codes new code.
+There were no new diagnoses codes in FY 2014.

 Shift-click from this Web page: Your browser may support loading the files for CCS and the Software and User's Guide from this Web page.
 To download the files from this Web page, click on the following links with the right mouse button and select "Save Link As" (Netscape) or "Save Target As" (Internet Explorer).
 After saving a file, find the file by using Windows® Explorer (Windows® 98/95/NT) or File Manager (Windows® 3.x) and then open it by double-clicking on it.